Salary Outlook with Ph.D. in Sports Psychology Degree

 Salary Outlook

 The first thing to take a look at is the salary potential for all psychologists.
-The Bureau of Labor Statistics reports the median annual salary for all psychologists is $79,000 as of 2018.
-The lowest-paid psychologists earned only $43,000 per year, while the highest-paid earned at least $129,000 per year.
-(BLS.gov)
+The Bureau of Labor Statistics reports the median annual salary for all psychologists is $92,740.
+The bottom 10% salary is $52,430 and lower, while the highest-paid earned within the top 10% salary which starts at $151,880.

-BLS data also shows all other psychologists, which includes sports psychologists, earn a typical salary of $100,700 per year with an advanced degree.
+BLS data also shows the all other psychologists category, which includes sports psychologists, earn a median salary of $117,750 per year.

-Some professionals with their Ph.D. in sports psychology may want to work as college professors.
-BLS states the median salary for all postsecondary instructors in 2018 was $78,700.
-All psychology instructors earned a median salary of $76,700.
-(BLS.gov).
+Some professionals with their PhD in sports psychology may want to work as college professors.
+The BLS states the median salary for psychology post-secondary instructors is $82,140.
 The competition for full-time positions can be fierce.

 High Salary Growth in Ph.D. in Sports Psychology Job

-The occupation of sports psychologist offers a strong salary potential, with salaries for those with Ph.D.s in the field working for major sports programs ranging from $80,000 to more than $100,000 per year.
+The occupation of sports psychologist offers a strong salary potential, with salaries for those with PhDs in the field tend to be highest.
+The top 10% comes to mind here – $157,420 and up.
 Division 1 college programs in the US routinely employ sports psychologists as good sports programs attract the best student-athletes and make money for the university.
-(Glassdoor.com)

 Ph.D.
 Job Outlook

-There is stronger demand as a whole in the psychology field, with 14% job growth expected by 2026.
-(BLS.gov).
+There is strong demand as a whole in the psychology field, with 7% job growth expected between 2023 and 2033.
+For all other psychologists the demand is 5%, above the national average.

 Also, the sports market in the US currently generates more than $400 billion in revenue each year.
 The American passion for sports means athletes have a lot of pressure on them to perform.
 Sports organizations and departments are looking for a competitive edge, and they are looking to hire more sports or performance psychologists.